sailfishos-flatpak/example-apps/README.md

-# example-apps
+# Example Flatpak packaging files

-Example Flatpak packaging files
+Some applications packaged for use on Sailfish with the current Flatpak application support.